 As I’ve already discussed, I don’t see a reverse mortgage as risky.
 However, that doesn’t mean it’s always the right fit.
 The following are some situations where a reverse mortgage may not make sense:

 - You live with young children and/or disabled relatives and want them to continue living in the home if you pass.
 The reverse mortgage becomes due when the last borrower has permanently left the home.
-If you have other people living in the home who can’t pay off or refinance the balance when you die, they will be forced to move out.
+If you have other people living in the home who can’t pay off or refinance the balance when you pass away, they will be forced to move out.

 - You know you’ll need your equity in the future.
 If you know you’ll need your equity in the future to move into a nursing or senior-living facility, a reverse mortgage may not make sense.
 Remember, the purpose of a reverse mortgage is to convert equity into cash.
 This means that the reverse mortgage gradually reduces your equity position in your home over time.